Winger (band): 1987–1994: Main career and breakup

-2000–2019
+2000–2019: Reunion

 In 2001, it was announced that all original members of the band would return to the studio to record the song "On the Inside" for The Very Best of Winger.
 In 2002, all five members embarked on a reunion tour of the U.S. and Canada on a bill with Poison.
 According to Kip Winger, in a 2008 interview with rock and roll comic C.C.
 Banana, it was important to include all five members because "it was the big, long-awaited reunion so I wanted to include everybody who had ever been in the band."
-In 2003, it was confirmed that activity had been halted due to Reb Beach's touring commitment with Whitesnake as well as his solo album "Masquerade" and involvement with "supergroup" project The Mob with King's X frontman Doug Pinnick and Night Ranger drummer Kelly Keagy.
+In 2003, it was confirmed that activity had been halted due to Reb Beach's touring commitment with Whitesnake as well as his solo album "Masquerade" and involvement with The Mob.

 On July 16, 2005, it was announced that Kip Winger would perform as the lead singer for the Alan Parsons Live Project at the Common Ground Music Festival in Lansing, Michigan.
 In May 2006, it was confirmed that Winger had reformed without one of its original members Paul Taylor, to record another album and tour Europe.
 The album, IV, was released in Europe in October and the nine-country "Winger IV Tour" ran in the last two weeks of the same month.

 On February 25, 2008, the band performed in Providence, Rhode Island, as part of a benefit for survivors of the Station nightclub fire.
 The concert, along with other artists was debuted on VH1 Classic on March 23, 2008.
 In late 2009, it was confirmed that Winger would record a fifth album Karma, with a tour to support it.
-Most recently, John Roth became the guitarist for Giant and would appear on their forthcoming album Promise Land then set for release in February/March 2010.

 Winger released their sixth studio album titled, Better Days Comin' in April 2014, after teasers were published on Kip Winger's website and on the official Winger Facebook page as well.

-As of late 2018, Winger was playing club dates.
-They were scheduled on December 29, 2018, in Westland, Michigan.

-2020–present
+2020–present: Seven and farewell tour

-According to a 2021 interview with guitarist Reb Beach, Winger are currently working on writing and recording a new album.

-On March 10, 2023, they announced a new album, Seven, releasing on May 5th, and released a new single from the album, "Proud Desperado".
+As of 2023, Winger continues to tour theaters and clubs across the United States.
+According to a 2021 interview with guitarist Reb Beach, Winger's seventh album was in the recording process.
+On March 10, 2023, they announced a new album, Seven, releasing on May 5, and released a new single from the album, "Proud Desperado".

+Winger launched their farewell tour in 2025.
+The tour concluded on August 31st, 2025, at the Rainbow Bar and Grill in Los Angeles.